 Strengthening Healthcare in Northern New York.
 Together.

-In December 2017, Carthage Area Hospital, Claxton-Hepburn Medical Center, River Hospital and Crouse Health in Syracuse announced clinical affiliations to enhance healthcare quality and access in Central and Northern New York.
+In December 2017, Carthage Area Hospital, Claxton-Hepburn Medical Center and Crouse Health in Syracuse announced clinical affiliations to enhance healthcare quality and access in Central and Northern New York.
 The agreement allows the three Northern New York hospitals to develop strong professional and clinical relationships between one another and with Crouse Health.
 The arrangement is not a merger or acquisition, but instead has been designed to allow each organization to strengthen patient services and share best practices and expertise.
 Under the affiliation, each partner continues to operate as an independent, separately licensed community-based hospital while maintaining its existing board governance structure.

 Through the partnership, patients will gain access to specialized care and physicians throughout Central and Northern New York.
 They will be able to see specialists from the hospitals participating in the agreement when needed, either in the hospital, in physician’s offices or through advanced telemedicine, which will be supported through Crouse Health’s affiliation with Northwell Health.
 This will enable quality diagnosis and treatment, while eliminating unnecessary travel time or delays for patients in the North Country.